1824 United States presidential election: State legislative nominations

+Congressional nominating caucus

+While not always popular, in past elections the party had relied on a congressional caucus, sometimes referred to as the "King Caucus," to nominate their presidential candidates, a process that had consistently succeeded in identifying the party favorite.
+Now, however, there was no certainty that the caucus would work again.
+Proponents, many of whom supported William H. Crawford, argued that it was essential for maintaining the stability of the republic and ensuring party unity on the presidential question.
+Opponents, including some of Crawford's own supporters, criticized the process as limiting the people's choice and effectively predetermining the outcome of the popular election.

+The strongest opposition came from Jacksonians.
+They viewed it as emblematic of the insider manipulation they sought to dismantle.
+On the other hand, New England Republicans, drawn to traditional party practices, had no such objection, and about 20 were believed to be willing to support Crawford if they could not have Adams, until Adams declared he would not accept a nomination for any office from a congressional caucus.
+In most delegations there were one or two representatives who, if left to themselves, were willing to attend the caucus.
+Crawford hoped to secure more than the 65 ballots that Monroe had obtained in 1816.

-The Congressional caucus nominated Crawford for president and Albert Gallatin for vice president, but only 66 of the 240 Democratic Republican members of Congress attended the caucus and was widely attacked as undemocratic.
+In early February 1824, a majority of congressmen signed a public statement that they would not attend a nominating caucus.
+They believed that by refusing to attend instead of killing it, the caucus system would collapse on its own.
+On February 14, the caucus nominated Crawford for president and Albert Gallatin for vice president, but only 66 of the 240 Democratic-Republican members of Congress attended the caucus, which was viewed as a meeting of a special interest that wanted to pass itself off as representative of the whole Democratic-Republican Party.
 Gallatin had not sought the vice presidential nomination and soon withdrew at Crawford's request.
 Gallatin was also dissatisfied with repeated attacks on his credibility made by the other candidates.
-He was replaced by North Carolina Senator Nathaniel Macon.
-State legislatures also convened state caucuses to nominate candidates.
+He was replaced by North Carolina senator Nathaniel Macon.

 Adams sought to have Jackson be his vice-presidential running mate and Louisa Adams hosted a ball in honor of the Battle of New Orleans' ninth anniversary.
 He had supported Jackson during his invasion of Florida while Clay and Crawford opposed him, causing Jackson to oppose them.
 Clay supporters in the Tennessee legislature nominated Jackson for president in 1822, as an attempt to weaken Crawford in the state.

 Martin Van Buren and his political machine supported Crawford in New York.
 During the selection of New York's electors Van Buren was able to deny Clay enough support to prevent him from being eligible for the contingent election.